-Prepared by: Rob Ciarlo, Superintendent of Education Lana Pasto, Coordinator of Human Resources Presented by: Rob Ciarlo, Superintendent of Education Lana Pasto, Coordinator of Human Resources Approved by: John Crocco, Director of Education Date: May 12, 2009
+Prepared by: Rob Ciarlo, Superintendent of Education

+Presented by: Rob Ciarlo, Superintendent of Education

 NIAGARA CATHOLIC DISTRICT SCHOOL BOARD INFOWORLD GREEN 15 AWARD

 Companies around the world have embraced green technology to drive and develop products aimed at boosting energy efficiency, trimming waste, and reducing or eliminating the use of the production of harmful substances.
 The InfoWorld Green 15 Award recognizes the 15 most innovative IT initiatives that fall under this umbrella of sustainability.